When The Toughest

 5. Can I travel internationally with a DUI on my record if I have a green card?

-You can travel, but reentry is not guaranteed.
-CBP officers may view the DUI as grounds for inadmissibility and refer you for secondary inspection or removal proceedings.
+Yes, but reentry is not guaranteed.
+CBP may refer you for secondary inspection or removal proceedings.

 6. Does expunging my DUI help with immigration consequences?

 Not always.
-Immigration authorities may still consider expunged convictions when evaluating admissibility, moral character, or deportability—particularly under federal immigration laws.
+Immigration authorities may still consider expunged records in evaluating admissibility.

 7. Will ICE automatically detain me after a DUI arrest?

 Not necessarily.
-ICE detention depends on many factors, including your criminal history, immigration status, and whether local law enforcement collaborates with ICE (e.g., through 287(g) agreements).
+ICE detention depends on factors such as your criminal history, immigration status, and local policies.

 8. How long does a DUI stay on my immigration record?